 Pikes Peak State Park

 One of the most well-known landmarks in not only in the McGregor- Marquette community, but in the great state of Iowa is Pikes Peak State Park – founded by Zebulon Pike in 1805.
 Young and old alike have spent time touring this historical landmark.
 Pikes Peak offers the following to its visitors:

 • Nearby Towns include McGregor and Marquette that offer dining and shopping opportunities.

 While visiting historical landmarks in Iowa; you can’t miss the opportunity to visit Effigy Mounds.
 These mounds are considered sacred by many Americans; especially the monument’s 20 culturally-associated American Indian tribes.

 Effigy Mounds was established on October 25, 1949, allowing guests to appreciate this piece of Native American History.
 A visit to Effigy Mounds allows guests to contemplate the meanings of the mounds and the rich history of the people who built them.
 These mounds are comprised of over 200 American Indian mounds, mostly shaped like animals such as various birds and bears, and are located in one of the most exquisite picturesque sections of the Upper Mississippi Valley.
 Effigy Mounds is truly a sight to behold.

 Open 7 days a week - 9:00am – 4:00pm

 Visit Effigy Mounds

-If you are looking for an educational experience Driftless Area Wetlands Centre is a nature center that provides a fun and interactive learning experience for families, school groups, church groups, scout groups, and vacationers.
+If you are looking for an educational experience, visit the Driftless Area Wetlands Centre.
+This is a nature center that provides a fun and interactive learning experience for families, school groups, church groups, scout groups, and vacationers.
 Through nature discovery and exploration, any aged individual can learn about nature.
 The centre hosts events; as well as has daily hours for explorations.